larshesel/vmq_elixir_plugin/README.md

 > An example elixir plugin for VerneMQ

 This is a simple example elixir plugin for VerneMQ.
-It is assumed [VerneMQ](https://verne.mq/) is properly installed and that `vmq-admin` is in your path.
+It is assumed [VerneMQ](https://vernemq.com/) is properly installed and that `vmq-admin` is in your path.

-Further, it is assumed a version of Elixir is correctly installed and available.
+Note: For VerneMQ to be compatible with your Elixir installation, here's the relationship between the required Erlang version used to build and run VerneMQ and Elixir version:

+- Elixir 1.1.x: VerneMQ *must* run Erlang 17+
+- Elixir 1.2+: VerneMQ *must* run Erlang 18+

 ## Enabling Elixir in VerneMQ